A Day in Point of Rocks, Maryland – An Itinerary

 For Outdoor Enthusiasts:

-Take a ride out to the Monocacy Aqueduct — the largest aqueduct on the entire C&O Canal.
-From the Point of Rocks parking area at mile 42.2, it’s a 6-mile pedal west along the crushed limestone towpath to reach this 516-foot, seven-arch stone bridge, completed in 1833 to carry canal boats across the Monocacy River.
+Take a bike ride to the largest aqueduct on the entire C&O Canal.
+From the Point of Rocks parking area at mile 48.2, the Monocacy Aqueduct is a 6-mile pedal east along the crushed limestone towpath to reach this 516-foot, seven-arch stone bridge, completed in 1833 to carry canal boats across the Monocacy River.
 The out-and-back makes for a satisfying 12-mile ride with one of the most dramatic payoffs on this stretch of the canal.

 Where to Eat & Drink: